 Safety

-Ankarana is very safe to visit in our opinion.
-It is rare to encounter any crime in any of the established parks and reserves on the island and Ankarana is no exception.
+Ankarana Special Reserve is very safe to visit in our opinion.
+It is rare to encounter crime in any of the established parks and reserves in Madagascar, and Ankarana is no exception.
 When visiting towns between parks, normal safety precautions should be followed.
 Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.

-For current information about safety in Madagascar, it is worth checking the government travel advisories (see the ‘Safety & Security – Madagascar’ link below).
+For current information about safety in Madagascar, check the government travel advisories (see the ‘Governments’ Travel Advice for Madagascar’ link below).

 - General Travel Safety Precautions